jyyan/jyyan-vim/README.md

 2. Toggle between working mode and presentation mode by `<leader>z`, but only work in GUI version Vim.
 You can check [here](http://blog.eddie.com.tw/2012/03/14/switch-to-presentation-mode/) to see how it looks like. (stole from [Mike Skalnik](https://github.com/skalnik))

-3. some usually used key mappings in normal mode:
+3. some usually used key mappings in normal mode at <b>jyyan-vimrc</b>:

     a. hit `<ctrl>w p` will launch a quick window to match keywords from your current working directory, not only file name, but also path name. and `<ctrl>w u` will match from your MRU(Mostly Recent Used) files, which is also frequently used.